freedomofpress/securedrop/docs/install.md

 ### Import GPG keys for journalists with access to SecureDrop

 While working on a story, journalists may need to transfer some of the documents or notes from the *Secure Viewing Station* to the journalist's work computer on the corporate network.
 To do this, the journalists should re-encrypt them with their own keys.
-If a journalist does not already have a personal GPG key, he or she follow the steps above to create one.
+If a journalist does not already have a personal GPG key, he or she follow the same steps above to create one.
 The journalist should store the private key somewhere safe, the public key should be stored on the *Secure Viewing Station*.

 If the journalist does have a key, transfer the public key from wherever it is located to the *Secure Viewing Station*, using the *Transfer Device*.
 Open the file manager and double-click on the public key to import it.
 If the public key is not importing, rename the file to end in ".asc" and try again.